Finding matchings in dense hypergraphs: The algorithm

 We conclude this section by showing correctness of this algorithm, thus proving Theorem~\ref{thm:main}, assuming Theorems \ref{thm2} and \ref{thm3}, which will be proved in the following two sections.
 Suppose $L$ is an edge-lattice in $\mathbb{Z}^{|\calP|}$, where $\calP$ is a partition of a set $V$, then the \emph{coset group} of $(\calP, L)$ is $G=G(\calP, L)=L_{\max}^{|\calP|}/L$, where $L_{\max}^d=\{ x\in \mathbb{Z}^d: k \text{ divides }\sum_{i\in [d]} x_i \}$.

-\begin{proof}[Proof of Theorem~\ref{thm:main}] We show correctness of Procedure~\ref{alg:main}.
-As discussed above, Procedure ListPartitions from \cite[Section 2]{KKM13}, tests in time $O(n^{k+1})$ whether $H\in \mathcal H_{n,k}$ and if so outputs a partition certifying that $H$ does not have a perfect matching.
+\begin{proof}[Proof of Theorem~\ref{thm:main}] We show correctness of Procedure~\ref{alg:main}. {As discussed above, we may assume that $n\ge n_0$ and $c<5\gamma n$, as otherwise a trivial subroutine or the subroutine in Theorem~\ref{thm:Fellows} solves the problem accordingly, in constant time or in time $2^{O_k(c)}$.} Moreover, Procedure ListPartitions from \cite[Section 2]{KKM13}, tests in time $O_k(n^{k+1})$ whether $H\in \mathcal H_{n,k}$ and if so outputs a partition certifying that $H$ does not have a perfect matching.
 Thus we can assume $H\notin \mathcal H_{n,k}$.

-Next we apply Lemma \ref{lem:PL} which finds $\calP = (V_1,\dots,V_d)$ in time $O(n^{2^{k-1}k+1})$; we note that $d \le k$.
-Then we test each set of at most $k$ edges in $H$ (of which there are $O(n^{k^2})$) to see if it is a matching $M_1$ satisfying $\bfi_{\calP}(V(H)\setminus V(M_1))\in L_{\calP}^{\mu}(H)$.
+Next we apply Lemma \ref{lem:PL} which finds $\calP = (V_1,\dots,V_d)$ in time $O_k(n^{2^{k-1}k+1})$; we note that $d \le k$.
+Then we test each set of at most $k$ edges in $H$ (of which there are $O_k(n^{k^2})$) to see if it is a matching $M_1$ satisfying $\bfi_{\calP}(V(H)\setminus V(M_1))\in L_{\calP}^{\mu}(H)$\footnote{To check if a given vector $\bfv$ is in a lattice $L$, one can take an integer basis of $L$ and use Gaussian Elimination to solve for the (unique) real coefficients of $\bfv$ in this basis.
+Then $\bfv\in L$ if and only if all the coefficients are integers.
+The running time is a function of $k$.}.
 If we find any such $M_1$ then we use it to apply Theorem \ref{thm2}, which finds a perfect matching or an independent set that can be used to apply Theorem \ref{thm3}, which in turn finds a perfect matching or a certificate that none exists.
 We only need to apply Theorems \ref{thm2} and \ref{thm3} for one such $M_1$ if it exists, so the running time is

 To complete the proof, it remains to show that if there is a perfect maching $M$ then some such $M_1$ exists.
 To see this we argue similarly to \cite{KKM13}.
 First we note the following property of $I_{\calP}^{\mu}(H)$ that follows easily from the minimum codegree condition of $H$: for any $\mathbf{v} \in \mb{Z}^d$ with non-negative coordinates summing to $k-1$ there is some $i\in [d]$ such that $\mathbf{v}+\bfu_i\in I_{\calP}^{\mu}(H)$.
 Indeed, consider all $(k-1)$-sets with index vector $\bfv$, by the minimum codegree condition $H$ contains at least $(n/k-2\gamma n-k)^{k-1}\cdot \delta_{k-1}(H)/k! \ge (1/k-3\gamma)^k n^k/k!$ edges whose index vector equals $\bfv+\bfu_i$ for $i\in [d]$; then by averaging, there exists $i\in [d]$ such that the number of edges with index vector $\bfv+\bfu_i$ is at least $\mu n^k$.
 Then the proof of \cite[Lemma 6.4]{KKM13} shows that the coset group $G$ of $L_{\calP}^{\mu}(H)$ in the lattice $\{\mathbf{v} \in \mb{Z}^d: k \mid \sum v_i \}$ has size $|G| \le d \le k$.
 Now we repeatedly apply the pigeonhole principle to reduce $M$ to $M_1$ as in \cite[Proposition 6.10]{KKM13}.
 We start with $M_1=M$ and note that as $M$ is perfect we have $\bfi_{\calP}(V(H)\sm V(M))=\mathbf{0}\in L_{\calP}^{\mu}(H)$.
 While $|M_1|>k$ we consider any edges $e_1,\dots,e_k$ in $M_1$ and the partial sums $\sum_{j=1}^{i} \bfi_{\calP}(e_j)$ for $0 \le i \le k$.
 By the pigeonhole principle, some two of these sums lie in the same coset of $L_{\calP}^{\mu}(H)$, namely, there exist $0\le i_1< i_2\le k$ such that